mendesbarreto/live-reload-golang-template/README.md

 # Live reload GotLang templates

-This is a quick template to get started with GotLang live reload and test algorithms in real-time.
+This is a quick template to get started with GotLang live-reload and test algorithms in real-time.

 ### Installation

 This project uses:

-- Air for hot reload
+- Air for live reload

 To install AIR you need to run: